Renault Kadjar SUV - MPG, running costs & CO2

 Renault Kadjar MPG & CO2

 The 1.3-litre petrol engine in the Kadjar is relatively efficient but doesn’t have a particularly appealing Benefit-in-Kind (BiK) band for company car drivers.
-Rivals with hybrid powertrains will be more suitable for business users.
+Rivals with hybrid powertrains will be more suitable for business users, as will the upcoming Renault Austral E-Tech hybrid.
 The 1.5-litre dCi diesel steals the show with its 55mpg fuel economy, but it’s no longer available new.
 Every version of the Kadjar will cost the standard VED (road tax) rate each year.

 While the TCe 140 petrol returns solid fuel economy of 44.1mpg, its CO2 emissions are relatively high, with the top-spec GT Line version putting out 152g/km and placing it at the higher end of the BiK tax bandings.